Thursday, 15 June 2023

 https://www.hilal.gov.pk/eng-article/detail/MjMwMg==.html

 Though it is already too late to conserve this sarai or any significant part of it.
 But it is still possible to save a small section of the wall, a few rooms and one bastion at the southwestern corner.
-That will at least a proof of its existence and reference points for historians and archaeologists.
+That will at least be proof of its existence and reference points for historians and archaeologists.

 Tariq Amir